-For further information about test log settings, see the PTF User Guide in the following directory location on the Driver computer:
+For further information about test log settings, see the PTF User Guide in the PTF installation directory.

-C:\Program Files (x86)\Protocol Test Framework\docs\PTFUserGuide.md

-Running and Debugging Test Cases With Visual Studio
+Running and Debugging Test Cases with Visual Studio

 If you are creating your own Test Cases, typically in a C# project, you can use the RDP_Client.sln solution file for Visual Studio to create a project for your environment in which you can run and debug your Test Cases.
 This solution file is available here on GitHub.